Updated: November 30th, 2020

 - Warm-up routines help you avoid injuries.
 One of the reasons why a warm-up routine is essential is that it will help you avoid injuries.
 While drumming, there is every possibility that you might hurt yourself, so that is why it is always important to warm up.
 In addition to going slow in the beginning, you also give your wrists some time to get used to the actions they will soon be performing.
 Being considerate of your body and giving your muscles time to get warmer will prevent many injuries.

 - A warm-up routine gives you time to practice the basics and other vital techniques.
 Warming up before starting your drumming workout gives you the time to practice the basics and vital techniques.
 Most times, we tend to forget the basics once we learn new techniques, and the moment they are ignored, we may get sloppy in our playing of drums.
-One way to combat this is through constant practice.
+One way to combat this is through constant practice, even practice without drums.
 It helps to keep us in good shape, our minds focused, and our bodies adequately prepared.
 A drumming warm-up routine will always serve as an avenue to practice these basics.

 - Warm-up routines give you time to get into the appropriate mindset.
 A drumming warm-up routine is vital as it gives you time to get into the proper mindset before playing.
 Most times, you sit down to play your drums after a hectic and troublesome day, you can get rid of the mental baggage you have, help you clear your head, get focused and align your thoughts so that you become one with your drums.
 Having a clear head before drumming should not be overlooked because, like any other creative and expressive act, preparation, or warm-up is vital.